glg/epiquery2-client/README.md

         ]
     ]

+### EpiSimpleClient
+This class inherits from the EpiBufferingClient but changes the way rows are represented.
+Instead of a row being an array of key/value pairs, it turns the row into an object with fields and values.
+It's convenient if you don't like iterating the columns of the rows to find their values.

+The only drawback to this approach is that if there is more than one column returned with the same name, the last one read will win.
+But if you've got multiple columns with the same name coming back, it's recommended to differentiate them for your own sanity.

+    var EpiSimpleClient = require("epiquery2-client").EpiSimpleClient;

+    var client = new EpiBufferingClient('ws://localhost:7171/sockjs/websocket');

+    //SELECT USER_ID, FAVE_COLOR FROM USERS WHERE USER_ID = ?
+    p = client.exec("glglive", 'user/profile.mustache', {USER_ID: 14})
+    p.then(function(results) {
+        var user = results[0][0] //First row set, first row console.log("Favorite color is " + user.FAVE_COLOR);
+    });

 ### EpiClient

 The vanilla EpiClient is a little more hands-on.
 The main difference with the EpiBufferingClient is that you pass a queryId to the **query** function and then monitor the events of the client so that you can correlate the original query to the data you're building.